hackjunction/website-template/DEPLOYMENT.md

 Under your project, you should now see your droplet and be able to copy the IP address of the droplet.
 Copy and paste that into a browser window, and you should be presented with a Dokku setup screen.
 If the page errors out (502 Bad Gateway etc.), the server has not yet completed it's internal setup processes and you should just wait a minute or two.

-On the Dokku setup page, assuming the page is showing you the SSH key you added in the previous step, and the hostname seems correct, all you need to do for now is click **Finish Setup**.
+On the Dokku setup page:

+- Make sure the SSH key displayed is your SSH key
+- Check `use virtualhost naming for apps`
+- Click Finish Setup

 Now you'll want to SSH into your server, so open up a command line and type: